stueve/Vodenz/src/rohumaad/angrove.md

 - Fishing Villiage
 - Population: 470

-Typically a pretty quiet town, does much of it's trade with Ionia and other cities along the coast of [Lake Erva](lake-erva.md).
+A quiet town of around 500 on the Northern coast of [Lake Erva](lake-erva.md), does much of it's trade with Ionia and Stonehill.